Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Stoltenberg also said that NATO did not see any signs that Moscow had goodwill to find a peaceful solution to the current conflict in Ukraine.

-The West needs to show Russia that it cannot win on the battlefield, which means allies and partners need to continue to provide more military aid to Ukraine, the NATO leader said.
+According to NATO leaders, the West needs to show Russia that it cannot win on the battlefield, which means allies and partners need to continue to provide more military aid to Ukraine.

 On the Russian side, Deputy Foreign Minister Sergey Ryabkov said there was no prospect of a ceasefire in Ukraine in 2024, despite reports that the US could push Kiev to sit at the negotiating table with Moscow.